Shepherd Neame – Modern Slavery and Human Trafficking Statement

 Shepherd Neame is an independent family business and Britain’s oldest brewer.

 Our core business is built around brewing and packaging of beer and a provider of Public House and Hotel facilities.
-Our operations are predominantly located in the South-East of England with a reported turnover in 2019, £145.8 m.
+Our operations are predominantly located in the South-East of England, with a reported turnover in 2020 of £123.6m.

-Our business is segmented into three business units: Managed Pubs and Hotels, Tenancy and Licensed properties and Brewing & Brands.
+The business is organised into three business units: Managed Pubs and Hotels, Tenancy and Licensed properties and Brewing & Brands.

 Our Supply Chain

 With regard to employment law, human rights and including the Modern Slavery Act 2015, we will continually review our existing compliance and risk management process.
-This will determine associated risk, detection and prevention of modern day slavery and human trafficking within our supply chain for products and services to Shepherd Neame.
+This will determine associated risk, detection and prevention of modern day slavery and human trafficking within our supply chain for products and services to the organisation.

 Due Diligence Process